pupil-labs/pupil-docs/user-docs/pupil-mobile.md

 `Pupil Mobile` is designed to for efficient navigation.
 Swipe left or right for quick access to other views.

-1. **Swipe** - Swipe the screen left or right to switch between views.
+1. **Swipe** - Swipe left or right to switch between views.
+Swipe right from the home screen to go to the recording view.
+Swipe left from the home screen to the sensor preview views.

 ### Streaming To Subscribers